Lyke-Wake Dirge

 The "Lyke-Wake Dirge" is a traditional English folk song and dirge listed as number 8194 in the Roud Folk Song Index.
-The song tells of the soul's travel, and the hazards it faces, on its way from earth to purgatory.
+The song tells of the soul's travel, and the hazards it faces, on its way from earth to purgatory, reminding the mourners to practise charity during lifetime.
 Though it is from the Christian era and features references to Christianity, much of the symbolism is thought to be of pre-Christian origin.

 The title

 The title refers to the act of watching over the dead between the death and funeral, known as a wake.
 "Lyke" is an obsolete word meaning a corpse.
 It is related to other extant Germanic words such as the German Leiche, the Dutch lijk and the Norwegian lik, all meaning "corpse".
-It survives in modern English in the expression lychgate, the roofed gate at the entrance to a churchyard, where, in former times, a dead body was placed before burial, and the fictional undead monster type lich.
+It survives in modern English in the expression lychgate, the roofed gate at the entrance to a churchyard, where, in former times, a dead body was placed before burial, and the lich, an undead monster in fantasy fiction.
 "Lyke-wake" could also be from the Norse influence on the Yorkshire dialect: the contemporary Norwegian and Swedish words for "wake" are still likvake and likvaka respectively (lik and vaka/vake with the same meanings as previously described for "lyke" and "wake").